 I Have Heard Facts, Gossip, Myths, and Scandals

-Perspective Provides Variation to What You Have Heard
+Perspective Provides Variation to Gossip You and I Have Heard

 Have you heard the latest myths?
 Have you heard the latest scandals?
 Have you heard about the latest crime sprees?
 I have heard many variations of the communications that continue to bombard our world – as have my readers.
 The interpretations or perspectives contributed by each of the participants in the chain of communicating the events provide variety in our entertainment or concerns.
 This blog website is my effort to give “my take” or observations concerning world events of which I have been made aware or experienced.